gautamgauri/Diksha-Fundraising-Bot-/README.md

 - **"Organization not found"**: The organization name doesn't match exactly.
 Use `/pipeline search` to find the correct name.
 - **"Google Sheets not connected"**: Check credentials file and service account permissions.
 - **"Failed to update"**: The organization may not exist or there may be a permissions issue.
+- **"Template type not found"**: Use one of the available template types: identification, engagement, proposal, followup, celebration.
+- **"Template generation failed"**: Check that the organization data is complete in Google Sheets.

 ## Development